moledet/jQueryTemplateLoader/README.md

                         var someTemplates = $("#template1, .refreshableTemplates");
                         templateLouder.refresh(someTemplates);
                   }

+         //clear all current database
+           templateLouder.clearDatabase();

+         //delete one item from data base
+           templateLouder.deleteItemDatabase('puth/to/html/source');
 ```
 each refreshable template will be deleted from IndexBD and loaded by ajax request on appear.